mauromarx/ERAD-SE_2025/README.md

 # Workshop

 ECL course material for community workshops.
-The training cluster utilized during the workshop is: [TrainingCluster](https://eclwatch.br-training-prod.azure.lnrsg.io:18010/).
-After completing this course, you should use: *localhost* or [PlayGroundCluster](https://play.hpccsystems.com:18010/).
+The training cluster utilized during the workshop is: [Training Cluster](https://eclwatch.br-training-prod.azure.lnrsg.io:18010/) and [ESP Server](https://eclqueries.br-training-prod.azure.lnrsg.io:18002/).
+After completing this course, you should use: *localhost* or [PlayGround Cluster](https://play.hpccsystems.com:18010/) and [PlayGround ESP Server](https://play.hpccsystems.com:18002/).

 **Note**: The '*persons*' and '*property.csv*' datasets are already sprayed and available in the training cluster utilized during the workshop.